Chlorpheniramine Side Effects

 Medically reviewed by Drugs.com.
 Last updated on Oct 27, 2020.

 For the Consumer

-Applies to chlorpheniramine: oral liquid, oral suspension extended release, oral syrup, oral tablet, oral tablet chewable, oral tablet extended release
+Applies to chlorpheniramine: oral syrup, oral tablet, oral tablet extended release

-This is not a complete list of side effects and others may occur.
+These are not all of the side effects that may occur.
+If you have questions about side effects, call your doctor.
 Call your doctor for medical advice about side effects.

 For Healthcare Professionals